Public health funerals - the council's role

 We will make appropriate funeral arrangements where it appears that no other person is willing or able to make the necessary arrangements.
 Where possible we will recover funeral expenses from monies available from the deceased's estate to limit the cost to the people of Bracknell Forest.
 We aim to comply with the requirements in a sympathetic manner.

 The council does not provide a funeral service.
-However, under the Public Health (Control of Disease) Act 1984, the council is under a statutory duty to make arrangements under legislation (formally the National Assistance Act 1948) for the funeral or cremation of the body of any person who has died or found dead in the borough, where it is established after investigation that there is no possibility of an alternative course of action.
+However, under the Public Health (Control of Disease) Act 1984, we have a statutory duty to make arrangements for the funeral or cremation of the body of any person who has died or found dead in the borough, where it is established after investigation that there is no alternative course of action.

-If a person dies without a known next of kin the council normally acts on written instructions received from the local Coroner's Officer.
-In some instances the managers of residential homes and sheltered accommodation advise of circumstances where a death has occurred within their home or accommodation and, as far as they know, there are no relatives willing or able to make the funeral arrangements.
+If a person dies without a known next of kin we normally act on written instructions received from the local coroner's officer.
+In some instances the managers of residential homes and sheltered accommodation advise of circumstances and, as far as they know, there are no relatives willing or able to make the funeral arrangements.

 What happens next?

-Where the coroner has notified us of a death where, as far as he is aware, there is no one willing to make funeral arrangements the council will undertake a search of the deceased person’s home to try and find a will or any documents that will indicate the existence of any relatives, religious beliefs or funeral preferences.
+Where the coroner has notified us of a death where, as far as he is aware, there is no one willing to make funeral arrangements we will search the deceased person’s home to try and find a will or any documents that will indicate the existence of any relatives, religious beliefs or funeral preferences.

-Where details of family and friends are found these will be informed of the death and invited to make the funeral arrangements.
+Where we find details of family and friends they will be informed of the death and invited to make the funeral arrangements.